jbiatek/BSGRulebook/rulebook.md

     1. Draw 1 Treachery card
     1. If it is strength 0:
         - Draw 1 more Treachery card
-        - Resolve both Skill Check Abilities, even if they are duplicates of other abilities that have already been resolved
+        - Resolve both Skill Check Abilities, even if they are duplicates of other abilities that have already been resolved or each other
         - Remove both cards from the check and discard them.
 They do not count toward the Skill check's strength.
     1. If it is not strength 0, it is discarded with no effects.
 9. Trigger Consequences, if any